 Tinicum CSA is owned and operated by Bucks County native John Crooke.
 John grew up sharing the chores with his brothers on his parents’ dairy farm.
 He enjoys waking up early, drinking yerba mate, and preparing tasty meals with his wife, Amanda, and his daughter, Althea.
 He also enjoys in-depth conversations about Tolkien’s Middle-Earth and 90s era Star Trek.
-His interest in vegetable farming began at Cornell University, where he co-managed the student farm at Dilmun Hill.
+His interest in organic vegetable farming began at Cornell University, where he co-managed the student farm at Dilmun Hill.
 He is a returned Peace Corps Volunteer from Paraguay, where he worked for three years in Agricultural Extension and Corps Member Coordination.
 John especially enjoys the edible results of vegetable farming and is excited to share this abundance with the community.